Bunnies & Burrows

 Bunnies & Burrows (B&B) is a role-playing game (RPG) inspired by the 1972 novel Watership Down.
 Published by Fantasy Games Unlimited in 1976, the game is centered on intelligent rabbits.
 It introduced several innovations to role-playing game design, being the first game to encourage players to have non-humanoid roles, and the first to have detailed martial arts and skill systems.
-Fantasy Games Unlimited published a similar second edition in 1982.
+Fantasy Games Unlimited published a second edition in 1982.
 Frog God Games published a revised third edition in 2019 from the original authors.
 The game was also modified and published by Steve Jackson Games as an official GURPS supplement in 1992.

 As rabbits, player characters are faced with dangers mirroring those in the real world.
 The only true "monsters" in the game are humans, but there are many predators and natural hazards.
 The characters' position in the food chain promotes an emphasis on role-playing and problem solving over combat.